dorny/paths-filter/README.md

     # Git reference (e.g. branch name) from which the changes will be detected.
     # Useful when workflow can be triggered only on the default branch (e.g. repository_dispatch event)
     # but you want to get changes on a different branch.
+    # If this is empty and action is triggered by merge_group event,
+    # the head commit in the event will be used.
     # This option is ignored if action is triggered by pull_request event.
     # default: ${{ github.ref }}
     ref: